 My name is Steve Adams.
 I’m a writing coach and editor with years of experience, as well as an award-winning author.

-In the U.S. and internationally I’ve worked with published, award-winning novelists, short-fiction writers, essay and long-form narrative nonfiction writers, unpublished but dedicated and experienced writers, and those new to the game who have always believed they had something to say, but didn’t know quite how or where to begin.
+In the U.S. and internationally I’ve worked with published, award-winning novelists, short-fiction writers, essay and long-form narrative nonfiction writers; unpublished but dedicated and experienced writers; and those new to the game who’ve always believed they had something to say, but didn’t know quite how or where to begin.

 Thanks so much for visiting.
 Please look around and see if I could be the person to help you bring your work to the page.
 If not, I still encourage you to write.
-It’s such a privilege to live this life and have the opportunity to tell our stories.
+It’s such a privilege to live this life and tell our stories.
 Don’t waste it.
 Tell yours.

 My short stories have been published in Glimmer Train, The Missouri Review, Chicago Review, Quarterly West, Georgetown Review, and elsewhere.
-My memoir/creative nonfiction has been published in Willow Springs, The Pinch, Notre Dame Magazine, and elsewhere.
+My memoir and creative nonfiction has been published in Willow Springs, The Pinch, Notre Dame Magazine, and elsewhere.
 I've also written craft/writing life essays that have appeared in Glimmer Train’s Bulletin and Talking Writing.
 Both my fiction and nonfiction have been nominated for Pushcart Prizes, and my memoir, “Touch,” was selected for inclusion in the 2014 Pushcart Prize Anthology and reprinted in the special 2018 Pushcart anthology, Love Stories for Turbulent Times.
 My essay, "Border Crossing" was selected as a "Notable Essay" in the 2016 Best American Essays.